 Pair RDDs are a different type of RDD than previously discussed.
 A Pair RDD, or Key Value Pair (KVP) RDD, is an RDD whose elements comprise a pair of values - key and value.
 Pair RDDs are very useful for many applications.
 We can create KVPs then allow group operations to occur based on the key.
-Examples of these operations include join(), groupByKey() and reduceByKey() which will be explained further.
+Examples of these operations include join(), groupByKey() and reduceByKey().